 Cynthia Hanawalt

-Cynthia also serves as a Trustee and Chair of the Audit Committee of Wave Hill, a public garden and cultural center in the Bronx.
+Cynthia serves as a Trustee and Chair of the Audit Committee of Wave Hill, a public garden and cultural center in the Bronx.
 She is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar, and Duke University, where she received the William J. Griffith University Service Award.